atroxaper/p6-LogP6/README.md

 }
 ```

-The same configuration you can write in configuration file:
+The same configuration you can write in the configuration file:

 ```json
 {